featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

 There are 3 steps to connecting:
 1) Copy FeatureHub API Key from the FeatureHub Admin Console
 2) Create FeatureHub config
-3) Check FeatureHub Repository readyness and request feature state
+3) Check FeatureHub Repository readiness and request feature state

 #### 1. API Key from the FeatureHub Admin Console
 Find and copy your API Key from the FeatureHub Admin Console on the API Keys page -